-While Statehood Day is commemorated every year on March 1st there are sites around Ohio worth visiting any time of the year that play a significant role in Ohio’s statehood.
-The Ohio History Connection is a treasured resource for all things Ohio and the Ohio History Center and 1800s village in Columbus can fill a day to explore the beginnings of our state.
+While Statehood Day is commemorated every year on March 1, there are sites around Ohio worth visiting any time of the year that play a significant role in Ohio’s statehood.
+The Ohio History Connection is a treasured resource for all things Ohio and you can live like an early Ohioan at the Ohio Village, a created 19th century village.

 Another way to explore Ohio’s origins is by taking a road trip to some other cities where you can fill your curiosity with insight into how Ohio became the 17th state.

 Columbus is the capital city of Ohio and home to the Ohio Statehouse.
 What makes a visit to the Statehouse even more intriguing is that Columbus wasn’t the original capital of the state.
 Chillicothe and Zanesville were both state capitals before Columbus.
 If you haven’t visited the Ohio Statehouse in downtown Columbus, there’s much to explore.

 While the statehouse is where the official business of the state takes place, you can take a public tour.
 You’ll see first-hand the Ohio Statehouse, Atrium and Senate Building.
 Then explore the Capital Square complex — both inside and outside.
 The perimeter of the statehouse has Ohio-related statues, flag dedications and outdoor displays on the grounds.
 Be sure to stop by the Museum Education Center and the Statehouse gift shop for unique Ohio-focused items.

 The southern Ohio riverfront city of Marietta earned Ohio statehood recognition for being the first organized settlement in the Northwest Territory.
 The Campus Martius Museum is a treasured reminder of Ohio history.
 The museum building was built as a stockade in 1788 to protect members of the Ohio Company fighting in the Ohio Indian Wars in the late 1700’s.